Running Turing machines in Haskell

 break' p xs = let (prefix, rest) = break p xs in prefix ++ [head rest]

-Now we would like to test this code on an example machine.
-For this, I made a very simple Turing machine: It starts in state 0 and will move to the right as long as it reads any symbol (Just x in the code below) on the tape.
-As soon as the tape head goes beyond the tape (represented by Nothing in the code below), it writes an ‘E’ there and goes to state 1.
+in the code below), it writes an ‘E’ there and goes to state 1.
 In this state, it will just move the tape head all the way back to the left until the start of the tape, at which point it will write an ‘S’ to the tape and go into state 2, which is the accepting state.
-It is easy to see that this machine terminates on all possible inputs.

 -- | A Turing machine accepting all input.